-West Hills College Coalinga will grant unit credit to those students who participate in the Advanced Placement Examinations offered by the College Examination Board.
-Students will receive unit credit, not a letter grade, with scores of 3 or higher for purposes of general education requirements, graduation and/or advanced placement into West Hills College Coalinga courses.
-In order to receive credit, a student must be currently enrolled at West Hills College Coalinga.
+Coalinga College will grant unit credit to those students who participate in the Advanced Placement Examinations offered by the College Examination Board.
+Students will receive unit credit, not a letter grade, with scores of 3 or higher for purposes of general education requirements, graduation and/or advanced placement into Coalinga College courses.
+In order to receive credit, a student must be currently enrolled at Coalinga College.

-- Students must submit their requests and have their official copy of The College Board test scores forwarded to the West Hills College Coalinga Office of Admissions and Records. - Requests should be made prior to registration, or as soon as possible during the first semester of attendance. - No duplication of credit will be allowed for students who complete or will complete any courses equivalent to those covered by the examination.

-• Students should understand that some transfer institutions do not allow and/or limit credit by examination.
+- Students must submit their requests and have their official copy of The College Board test scores forwarded to the Coalinga College Office of Admissions and Records. - Requests should be made prior to registration, or as soon as possible during the first semester of attendance. - No duplication of credit will be allowed for students who complete or will complete any courses equivalent to those covered by the examination. - Students should understand that some transfer institutions do not allow and/or limit credit by examination.

 Please refer to the Advance Placement Conversion table found at https://westhillscollege.com/documents/whccd-ap-chart.pdf.
-This chart illustrates what WHCCD will award students for successful completion of an AP exam.
-It also displays what credit WHCCD will award toward the certification of CSU GE Breadth and IGETC.
-This does not guarantee or imply the CSU or UC institutions will accept or award credit in the same manner.